bobjk123/pizza_app_8sc_gmao/README.md

 - For production, enable Firestore rules and limit API keys usage.
 - Consider moving secrets to environment variables or a secrets manager for CI/CD.

---

-If you'd like, I can:

-- add a `docs/demo.gif` placeholder and record a short demo (I can run the app and capture web screenshots), or
-- prepare a `CONTRIBUTING.md` with instructions for handling secrets in teams.

-Enjoy exploring the Pizza Delivery demo! 🍕✨